FINANCIAL AID SIMPLIFIED

 - Scholarships and state aid can help cover the cost of college or career school, but you may find yourself in need of federal assistance.

 - Many states have college funding programs.
-Ask a guidance counselor or your college financial aid office for more information.
+Ask a guidance counselor or your college Financial Services Office for more information.

 - Look for scholarships through your state or college as well as national and community organizations.